SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-bridge.md

 public.ecr.aws/u5z5f8z6/sumologic/csoar-automation-bridge:latest
 ```

 In the DooD approach, you use the Docker daemon from the host system to interact with containers.
 Containers themselves don't have their own Docker runtime; they communicate with the host's Docker.
-This offers some distinct advantages: simplicity in managing the containers and resource efficiency, as containers don't need to run their own Docker daemon.
+This offers some distinct advantages, including simplicity in managing the containers and resource efficiency, as containers don't need to run their own Docker daemon.

-This way the main container will have access to the Docker socket and will, therefore, be able to start containers.
+This way, the main container will have access to the Docker socket and will, therefore, be able to start containers.
 The only difference is that instead of starting “child” containers, it will start “sibling” containers.

 ![Mounting Docker socket](https://cdn.hashnode.com/res/hashnode/image/upload/v1693178230450/3b5e8d84-a6e6-40b9-acce-8b2f623e67be.png?auto=compress,format&format=webp)